getwtxt/registry/README.md

 This is a library that implements a custom-rolled twtxt registry.
 The specific needs of getwtxt are addressed here with respect to retrieval, storage, and querying of user data.
-External dependencies are kept to a minimum.
-No need for memcached, etc.
+Third-party dependencies are kept to a minimum.
+No need for `memcached`, etc.

 - [x] Maintain over 90% test coverage during development process
 - [x] Define types and create in-memory cache objects